 - Constitution defined: The set of laws and principles that govern a country or organization.

-- Contract defined: An agreement between two or more parties.
+- Contract defined: An agreement, covenant, promise between people.
+Verbal or documented.

 - Contradiction: a statement that cannot be true and false at the same time